Crab Macaroni and Cheese

 When you think of ingredients to include in a meal for a group crab meat probably doesn’t come to mind.
 Quality jumbo lump crab meat is expensive and the challenge is stretching it into a dish that everyone can enjoy.
 That’s precisely how this crab macaroni and cheese came to life.
 The homemade cheese sauce may look involved, but it’s well worth the effort and the “oohs” and “aahs” that are sure to follow.

-- You can use other flavors of cheese to make this dish, if desired.
-Cheddar cheese, Gruyere cheese, or a mild Colby cheese, if that’s your preference.
+• While I developed this recipe using Borden cheese, you can use other flavors of cheese to make this dish, if desired.
+Shredded sharp cheddar cheese, Gruyere cheese, or a mild Colby jack cheese, if that’s your preference.

 Jumbo Lump Carb meat is a pricey addition to the menu and one that you’ll want to make into as many servings as possible.
 See these other recipes featuring crab to add to your menu plans: